 The Mansion was built between 1904 and 1908, designed by Minneapolis architects Christopher Boehme and Victor Cordella – no doubt with input from their clients, the Turnblad Family.
 The Turnblad Mansion is one of only eight remaining structures built during Park Avenue’s heyday from 1885 to 1921 during a time when the street was known as Minneapolis’ Golden Mile.

 The Mansion was a labor of love, and the work of master craftsmen can be found both in the exterior stone and in the woodwork and decorative plaster throughout the interior.
-The Mansion features 33 rooms; each room with a distinct style and décor – from Gustavian to Moorish.
+The Mansion features 33 rooms; each room with a distinct style and décor—from Gustavian to Moorish.
 There are 11 tile stoves, or kakelugnar, imported from Sweden.
-The painted glass Visby Window oversees the Grand Hall: both unique and a vital connection to Swedish culture, for the Turnblads a century ago and for visitors today.
+The painted glass Visby Window oversees the Grand Hall: both unique and a vital connection to Swedish culture, for the Turnblad family a century ago and for visitors today.

-The Turnblads only lived in the residence for a short time – in fact, we do not believe it was ever fully furnished.
-In 1929, it was donated to become what is now ASI and has created its own legacy as a gathering place and cultural center for the Swedish-American community and local neighborhood.
+The Turnblads only lived in the residence for a short time.
+In fact, it is believed that the house was never fully furnished.
+In 1929, it was donated to become what is now ASI and has created its own legacy as a gathering place and cultural center for the Swedish American community and local neighborhood.